As pilots are much more at risk of hearing damage than the vast majority of the population, it’s important to protect your hearing whenever you fly.

 Buy Now

-Delivering 24dB of noise reduction, and thanks to the use of special noise-reducing filter caps, I found the SureFire EP4 Sonic Defenders a great choice due to their ability to hear routine sounds, conversations, and air traffic control while also protecting my hearing.
+Delivering 24dB of noise reduction, and thanks to the use of special noise-reducing filter caps, the SureFire EP4 Sonic Defenders a great choice due to their ability to hear routine sounds, conversations, and air traffic control while also protecting your hearing.

 Additionally, thanks to the earplugs’ low-profile design, they are suitable to be worn while using an aviation headset without negatively impacting comfort.